DanielMFernandes/CCNA_Course_Notes/Course_Notes/Ansible_Puppet_Chef.md

 CHEF

-- CHEF is a configuration management tool written in RUBY
+- CHEF is a configuration management tool written in Ruby
-- CHEF is Agent-Based
+- Chef is Agent-Based
     - Specific software must be installed on the managed devices
-    - Not all Cisco devices support a CHEF agent
+    - Not all Cisco devices support a Chef agent
-- CHEF uses a PULL model
+- Chef uses a pull model
 - The server uses TCP 10002 to send configurations to clients
 - Files use a DSL (Domain-Specific Language) based on Ruby
-- Text files used by CHEF include:
+- Text files used by Chef include:
     - RESOURCES :
         - The “ingredients” in a RECIPE.
-        - Configuration objects managed by CHEF
+        - Configuration objects managed by Chef
     - RECIPES :
         - The “recipes” in a COOKBOOK.
         - Outlines the logic and actions of the tasks performed on the resources